 While An Unseen Enemy is certainly an exciting and suspenseful film, it does have its share of plot holes.
 If Bobby Harron could climb through the window to save the sisters, why couldn’t they have just done that earlier?
 Why did the housekeeper, who was familiar with the house, lock the girls in a room with a telephone?
 Oh well, I suppose it doesn’t pay to get really nitpicky over details in these “sausage” films, as D.W.
 Griffith called them.
-On the other hand, Griffith produced many tightly written, exciting thrillers during this period so I guess I have a right to be a little disappointed.
+On the other hand, Griffith is supposed to be the king of “race to the rescue” scenes so I guess I have a right to be a little disappointed.

 In general, though, An Unseen Enemy succeeds in being exactly what it wanted to be: An exciting way to spend 15 or so minutes.
 It is also a rare film since it contains the debuts of two great screen actresses.
 Too many debut films have been lost, we should be grateful that we can enjoy this one.